Deterministic Policy Gradient for Reinforcement Learning with Continuous Time and State: Main Theoretical Results

-where $\gamma>0$ is the entropy regularization coefficient, and requiring the martingale constraint \Cref{eq:martingale} to hold for all state dynamics starting at state $x$ at time $t$, with actions sampled randomly from $\pi$ at any time partition of $[0,T]$.
-Implementing the criterion \Cref{eq:consistency_stochastic} requires sampling random actions from the policy $\pi$ to compute the expectation over the action space.
-This makes policy evaluation substantially more challenging in deep RL, particularly with high-dimensional action spaces or non-Gaussian policies, often resulting in training instability and slow convergence, as observed in our experiments in \Cref{sec:exp}.
-In contrast, the Bellman condition \Cref{eq:hjb_condition} for DPG can be straightforwardly implemented using a simple re-parameterization (see \Cref{eq:repara_q}).
+where $\gamma>0$ is the entropy regularization coefficient, and requiring the martingale constraint \eqref{eq:martingale} to hold for all state dynamics starting at state $x$ at time $t$, with actions sampled randomly from $\pi$ at any time partition of $[0,T]$.
+Implementing the condition \eqref{eq:consistency_stochastic} requires computing the integral over the action space, which is typically estimated by Monte-Carlo methods using random actions from the policy $\pi$.
+This makes policy evaluation substantially noisier and more expensive, particularly with high-dimensional action spaces and general function approximators for $\hat q$ and $\pi$.
+As a result, RL with stochastic policies suffers from training instability and slow convergence, as demonstrated in experiments in \Cref{sec:exp}.